 The program allows participants to enroll for six (or, with permission, seven) credits of specialized study at the introductory, intermediate, or advanced undergraduate level.
 Students enrolling in introductory courses are assumed to have no experience in the field.
-The program also offers independent study options for graduate students.
+The program also offers independent study options in writing or in studio art for graduate students.

 The syllabi for the courses are designed to take advantage of the text that the city of Rome itself offers.
 Students will also study the architecture, sculpture, painting, and spatial design of the city as well as the culture of Rome as expressed in its visual art and in the poetry, fiction, memoirs, and letters of writers, painters, and sculptors who have lived in Rome or visited there.